johnbillion/wp_mail/readme.md

 This document lists all the situations where WordPress core sends an email, how and when they happen, and how to filter or disable each one.

-This list was last updated for WordPress 5.9 beta.
+This list was last updated for WordPress 5.9.

 ## Table of Contents